associatedpress/harvester/docs/configuration_resource.md

 your service account, and be off to the races.
 Depending on how you deploy it, you may want to lock down your Harvester a little more tightly.

-You can add an tab called `allowlist` to your configuration sheet; this will let you specify resources that you don't want to grace with custom URLs but that you do want Harvester to be allowed to use.
-(Anything that has been given a custom URL is assumed to be allowed.)
+You can add a tab called `allowlist` to your configuration sheet; the allowlist specifies resources without custom URLs that Harvester is allowed to use.
+(Resources with custom URLs are automatically allowed.)
 A basic `allowlist` might allow use of a resource with the ID `1em6MB9S_tL2K2zoPVx9PQ128xrVft9SpT` like so:

 | form_id                            |
 |:-----------------------------------|